kite-sdk/kite-docs/Kite-Data-Module-Overview.md

 ## Loading Data from CSV

-You can load comma separated value data into a dataset repository using the command line interface function [csv-import](../Kite-Dataset-Command-Line-Interface/index.html#csv-import).
+You can load comma separated value data into a dataset repository using the command line interface function [csv-import][csv-import].

+[csv-import]: {{site.baseurl}}/Kite-Dataset-Command-Line-Interface.html#csv-import

 <a name="writers" />